vexip-ui/vexip-ui/docs/en-US/guide/style-config.md

 ### Import On Demand

 If you are using on demand import, some extra configuration is required.
-Here we take vite as an example, and the same applies to Webpack.
+Here we take Vite as an example, and the same applies to Webpack.

 First, you need to prepare a separate file, and use `@forward...with` to modify variables: